CommandFusion/JRiver/README.markdown

 The plugin has a configuration interface to allow easy configuration:
 ![Plugin Configuration Window (main window)](https://github.com/CommandFusion/JRiver/raw/master/Screenshots/configwindow.png "Plugin Configuration Window")

+### <a name="js" />iViewer JavaScript File
+We have developed a JavaScript file for iViewer that handles all the communication with the [JRiver plugin](#plugin)

+### <a name="iviewer" />CF iViewer Project
+To go along with the [JavaScript file](#js), we have created a sample iViewer project.
+This project can be used as is, or used for reference on how to embed JRiver control into your own project.

 [API]: http://github.com/CommandFusion/JRiver/wiki